ithouse/lolita/README.md

     config.authentication = :authenticate_admin
 And than put this method for common use in *ApplicationController* or in some other place that is accessable to all controllers.
-###Using newer version of Lolita

-If you decide to use some newer version, you most likely should copy new assets to your project.
-This can be done with

-    rails g lolita:assets
 ###Using hooks

 Lolita define hooks for RestController and for components.